Plant Pigments Phytonutrients and Antioxidants

 The chlorophyll pigment found abundantly in green leafy vegetables like spinach, kale, and broccoli has been linked to an impressive range of health benefits.

-DNA damage can occur due to various factors, including exposure to harmful radiation or toxins from our environment.
+DNA damage can occur due to various factors, including exposure to harmful radiation or environmental toxins.

 Green Vegetables for DNA Repair